Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Methodology

+Here, $\theta = 0$ for pressure projection and $\theta = 1$ for pressure correction.
+Compared to the staggered formulation, equation~\ref{eq:fluid-solver}a-\ref{eq:fluid-solver}d are formulated on a collocated grid.
+Pressure and momentum have been coupled through equation~\ref{eq:collo_predictor}-\ref{eq:collo_pressure_cor}.
 The original direct-forcing IBM~\cite{Uhlmann2005-hf} was thoroughly validated with test cases involving fluid-particle interactions.
 However, in particle suspensions, particle-particle and particle-wall collisions are inevitable.
 When particles come into contact with one another or a wall, two problems arise.
 First, the Lagrangian marker cells overlap, rendering the Dirac delta function invalid.
 Second, the direct-forcing IBM cannot resolve the flow in the small gaps between the particles or particle and wall.
 To resolve these issues, we adapt the collision models proposed by Biegert et al.~\cite{Biegert2017-ku} for a collocated grid.
 In this approach, the collision force $\boldsymbol{F}_{c,p}$ and torque $\boldsymbol{T}_{c,p}$ imposed on particle $p$ are given by

 where $\boldsymbol{F}_{n,pq}$ and $\boldsymbol{F}_{t,pq}$ are the normal and tangential collision forces between particle $p$ and $q$, $\boldsymbol{F}_{n,pw}$ and $\boldsymbol{F}_{t,pw}$ are the normal and tangential collision forces between particle $p$ and a wall, $\boldsymbol{n}_{pq}$ is the vector normal to the plane of contact between particles $p$ and $q$, $\boldsymbol{n}_{pw}$ is the vector normal to the wall at the point of contact with particle $q$, $R_{pq,cp} = 0.5\Vert \left( \Vert \boldsymbol{x}_{q} - \boldsymbol{x}_p \Vert + R_p - R_q \right) \boldsymbol{n}_{pq}\Vert$ is the effective radius between particle $p$ and $q$ and $R_{pw,cp} = \Vert \boldsymbol{x}_w - \boldsymbol{x}_p \Vert$ is the effective radius between particle $p$ and wall $w$.
 The normal and tangential collisional forces on particle $p$ are defined as